Kirosoft/DeepThought/README.md

 <img src="./images/_d376e6fa-4fea-409b-a841-00e47f35bdad.jpeg"  height="500">
 <br>
-<i>"Deep Thought announced that the new machine would be so large, it would resemble a planet, and be of such complexity that organic life itself would become part of its operating matrix." - Douglas Adams, Hitch Hikers Guide To The Galaxy</i><br><br>
+<i>"Deep Thought announced that the new machine would be so large, it would resemble a planet, and be of such complexity that organic life itself would become part of its operating matrix."<br> - Douglas Adams, Hitch Hikers Guide To The Galaxy<i><br><br>

 # DeepThought Flow